FOSSA Manual Dependency types explained

 "The open-source code is copied into my project."

-Use when you've included the source code of an open-source dependency directly in your repo (common in embedded/C/C++ environments).
+Use when you've included the source code, or vendor-provided of an open-source dependency directly in your repo (common in embedded/C/C++ environments).

 - ✅ Best for: C/C++, SDKs, firmware, embedded projects where deep license scanning is needed.